Fauzia Ilyas

-Fauzia Ilyas (born 1989) is a Dutch Pakistani speaker, political activist, and the president and co-founder of Atheist & Agnostic Alliance Pakistan.
+Fauzia Ilyas (فوزیہ الیاس; born 1989) is a Dutch Pakistani speaker, political activist, and the president and co-founder of Atheist and Agnostic Alliance Pakistan.
 Ilyas, an open atheist and apostate of Islam, fled from Pakistan after receiving threats to her life and faced potential legal charges for blasphemy in Pakistan.
-Ilyas received asylum in the Netherlands, where she is now a critic of Islam and campaigner for feminism, secularism, and atheist rights in Pakistan.
+Ilyas received asylum in the Netherlands, where she is a critic of Islam and campaigner for feminism, secularism, and atheist rights in Pakistan.

 Biography

 Youth and arranged marriage

 Ilyas was born in 1989 and grew up in a religious Sunni Muslim family in Pakistan.
 At the age of 16, her father announced her arranged marriage with a businessman whom she had never met, and her new husband forced her to wear a veil and sexually abused her.
 Ilyas sought help from her parents, but they refused, giving Islamic excuses for her husband's behaviour.
 After daily unanswered prayers, Ilyas increasingly questioned the existence of God and professed her doubts to her husband, who reacted by forcing her out of their home and preventing her from seeing their daughter.